Social and Behavioral Sciences

 Important: Please note that Early Childhood Studies is also available as a concentration within the SBS major.
 A concentration is simply a way for SBS majors to organize their six SBS electives.
 A minor requires additional coursework beyond the requirements of the major.
 This page describes the Early Childhood Studies Minor.
-Click here for information on the concentration.
+See the page on the SBS Early Childhood Studies Concentration for information on the concentration.

 Early Childhood Studies Minor

-In addition to the requirements listed in the BA, the following requirements apply to the Early Childhood Studies Minor.
+In addition to the requirements listed in the BA (see BA page), the following requirements apply to the Early Childhood Studies Minor.

 Non-SBS students complete the ECS minor with one course from the six categories described below.
 SBS students wanting to complete the ECS Minor must complete one course in each of the six categories described below plus four additional courses in SBS.